 With 203 million customers across Europe and Asia, Norwegian incumbent Telenor is one of the world's biggest mobile service providers.
 But as its traditional markets become saturated and commoditized, Telenor is exploring a variety of different pricing and service models -- including a move into entirely new fields.

-Fresh from Telenor ASA (Nasdaq: TELN)'s $360 million acquisition of digital advertising specialist Tapad, head of research Bjørn Taale Sandberg met with Telco Transformation to discuss the impact of 5G and virtualization technologies -- hot topics at last week's Mobile World Congress -- as well as the importance of digital transformation to the operator's future.
+Fresh from Telenor Group (Nasdaq: TELN)'s $360 million acquisition of digital advertising specialist Tapad, head of research Bjørn Taale Sandberg met with Telco Transformation to discuss the impact of 5G and virtualization technologies -- hot topics at last week's Mobile World Congress -- as well as the importance of digital transformation to the operator's future.

 Telco Transformation: What plans have you made regarding 5G so far?